 To fulfill federal grant requirements, the state maintains statewide and local plans and submits annual performance reports to the U.S. Department of Education for accountability.
 Performance measures include technical skills attainment, academic attainment, program completion, student retention, student placement, nontraditional placement and completion.

 Adult Basic Skills (Title II)

-Administration of Title II (Adult Basic Skills) of the Workforce Innovation and Opportunity Act (WIOA), also known as the Adult Education and Family Literacy Act, providing federal funds to local providers and supporting leadership and training in order to:
+Administration of Title II (Adult Basic Skills) of the Workforce Innovation and Opportunity Act (WIOA), also known as the Adult Education and Family Literacy Act, provides federal funds to local providers and supports leadership and training in order to: